-For primary school teachers and home educators we have a section just for you.
-Our learning resources includes lesson plans, curriculum links, planning tools for visits and a guide to making your school grounds more wildlife friendly.
+For primary school teachers and home educators our learning resources includes lesson plans, curriculum links, planning tools for visits and a guide to making your school grounds more wildlife friendly.
 Find the resource pack for primary school teachers here.
+Or download more of Marian Hill’s beautiful artwork in our resources section or from her website.

 Architecture and history